Amy Wyatt: Reception

 In 2011, Halfpenny was nominated in the category of "Best Soap Newcomer" at the TV Choice Awards.
 She was later nominated in the category of "Best Newcomer" at the Inside Soap Awards.
 She was later nominated for "Best Newcomer" at the 2012 National Television Awards.
 Jane Simon of the Daily Mirror said Amy's first scenes resembled the start of a "teen horror movie."
 Inside Soap described Amy stating: "To survive in soapland you need attitude – and Amy Wyatt isn't lacking in that department."
+Amy's death was shortlisted for "Best Exit" at the 2025 Inside Soap Awards, whilst the Limo crash disaster was longlisted for "Best Showstopper".

 Entertainment website Digital Spy have chosen certain plots featuring Amy in their "Picture of the day" recommendation feature.
 These include Amy being accused of thieving, blackmailing David and revealing her pregnancy to Cain.